SharePoint/sp-dev-docs/docs/apis/migration-azure.md

 ## Azure Queues

 SharePoint-provided Azure Queues have no extra cost to the customer.
-Provision the queue with `ProvisionMigrationQueue` method, without the need to manually setup in Azure admin console.
+Provision the queue with `ProvisionMigrationQueue` method, without the need to manually set up in Azure admin console.

 Migration API provisions Azure Queues in the same datacenter of the SharePoint instance.